andy-68/openecar_dashboard/README.md

 openecar_dashboard#

-Application to decode an display some data from CAN-bus of Mercedes Smart fortwo electric 2014.
+Application to decode and display some data from CAN-bus of Mercedes Smart fortwo electric 2014.
 Initially it has beed written for Abylay Ospan <aospan@jokersys.com>

 HIER
 can-proto    -- CAN-protocol decoder